 Butter outside of the Reuben sandwich lightly with soft butter or margarine and fry the sandwich on a griddle or grill, turning to brown both sides evenly.

-Open-faced Reuben - Omit the top slice of bread.
+- Open-faced: Omit the top slice of bread.
 Either toast the bottom slice of bread first or assemble the sandwich and toast the bottom on a griddle.
 Place the assembled sandwich on a foil-lined baking pan and place it under the broiler (500 F) until the cheese is melted and bubbly.